 The tech recruiting field is lucrative business, paying 20-40% commissions on your annual salary.
 For a $100K salary that could be a $40K payday, so they do want their candidates to get hired so they get paid.

-The sales business is about selling interviews.
-Sometimes, even if you are a marginal match for the position or the position isn’t the best match for you, they may tend to oversell you to the client and push you to apply anyway – just to get interviews.
-Interviews are how they get their foot in the front door and build relationships with hiring companies.
-Recruiting agencies promote that they can find the best candidate and fill their open position.
+The recruiting business is about getting a number of interviews that eventually result in a final sale – candidate hired.
+Sometimes, even if you are a marginal match for the position or the position isn’t the best match for you, they may tend to oversell you to the client and push you to apply anyway – to get interviews.
+Interviews are how they get their foot in the front door and build relationships with hiring company.
+Recruiting agencies promote that they can find the best candidate to fill the companies open position.
 However, in reality, if a hiring company is sent three people to interview, they may just pick the “best one” of the three to fill a positon.
 It’s a numbers game and they can’t get paid if they don’t send candidates on interviews.

 However, again you can use this as an opportunity.
 Even if the job is not the best fit, you can use the opportunity to hone and practice your interviewing skills.
 And you never know you may be pleasantly surprised and find out it’s a great fit after all.

-You can’t always choose the agency you have to work with, but you can choose what you do with the situation you are given.
-There are good and bad agencies and even for the good agencies out there, it can be a very tough job, so I’ll concede this business can be difficult on both sides of the recruiting process.
+You can’t always choose the agency you work with, but you can choose what you do with the situation you are given.
+Recruiting agencies also face many challenges working with various hiring companies and candidates, so I’ll concede this business can be difficult on both sides of the recruiting process.
 Do your homework before applying with an agency and don’t do anything or make any agreements that you are uncomfortable with.